StuyPulse/stuypulse.com/README.md

 ## About This Website

 This iteration of StuyPulse.com launched on August 1st, 2023.
 It took the place of our old Jekyll-based website established in 2013, using Astro in its stead, as well as having a more modernized design.
-This site was developed from 2022-2023 by our at the time newly formed I/T Department, consisting of Gus Watkins, Vi Lin, Kelvin Zhao, and Anthony Chen.
+This site was developed from 2022-2023 by our at the time newly formed I/T Department, consisting of Gus Watkins, Ivy Lin, Kelvin Zhao, and Anthony Chen.

 ## Website Structure